Student Aid Report (SAR)

 Semester disbursement dates are published under the Financial Aid Announcements page of the student portal, "MyCharterOak."
 Since the College has multiple start dates within a semester, disbursements dates are always based on individual student semester start dates.

 What Happens After you Accept your Direct Stafford Loan

 First time Federal Direct Loan borrowers will receive instructions with their financial aid packaging notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.

 Note: The MPN (details your rights and responsibilities as a Federal Direct Loan borrower) and Entrance Counseling must be completed before loan funds can be credited, per federal regulations.

-Beginning academic year 22-23, all student and parent borrowers will be required to review how much they owe in federal student loan debt and to acknowledge the amount borrowed on a yearly basis.
+We recommend all student and parent borrowers review how much they owe in federal student loan debt and to acknowledge the amount borrowed on a yearly basis.